Outline

 For example, in Singapore, to qualify for most of Singapore government funded grants or incentives, there is a rule that 30% ownership must be a local company or an individual.

-There are 2 reasons why setting up a subsidiary is the best route for foreign companies:
+There are 4 reasons why setting up a subsidiary is the best route for foreign companies looking to expand their operations in Singapore.

 Know Your Customer (KYC) Processes for Singapore Subsidiaries